lishiyo/twincore-prototype/memory-bank/v0/tasks.md

 - [ ] **Task 7.2: Preference API Endpoint** (D: 2.1, 7.1)
     - [ ] Steps:
-        - [ ] Create `api/routers/query_router.py`.
-Define `POST /api/query/user_preference`.
-Use Pydantic models.
-Inject service.
+        - [ ] Define the API endpoint structure for preference retrieval (using Pydantic models) in a relevant router (e.g., `retrieve_router.py` or a new `query_router.py`).
+Ensure it aligns with the final API spec (`GET /v1/retrieve/preferences`).
+Inject the service.
 Register router.
         - [ ] [TDD Steps]:
             - [ ] [API/Contract] Test endpoint schema/status.